SPB vs LHS Dream11 Predictions, Vincy Premier T10 League 2020, Salt Pond Breakers vs La Soufriere Hikers Playing XI, Pitch Report Cricket Fantasy Tips

 Here is the Salt Pond Breakers vs La Soufriere Hikers Dream11 prediction list - category wise

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Captain: Desron Maloney
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Captain: Desron Maloney, Delorn Johnson

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Vice-Captain: Sunil Ambris
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Vice-Captain: Sunil Ambris, Dillon Douglas

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Behind the wickets: Tilran Harry
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Behind the wickets: Casmus Hackshaw

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Bating line-up: Desron Maloney, Salvan Brown, Sunil Ambris
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Bating line-up: Desron Maloney, Douglas, Salvan Brown, Sunil Ambris, Rickford Walker

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers All-Rounders: Jeremy Layne, Urnel Thomas, Dean Browne, Rayan Williams
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers All-Rounders: Jeremy Layne, Dean Browne

-Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Bowling attack: Javid Harry, Delorn Johnson, Othneil Lewis
+Vincy Premier T10 League 2020 SPB vs LSH Dream 11 Prediction, Salt Pond Breakers vs La Soufriere Hikers Bowling attack: Delorn Johnson, Benniton Stapleton, Wesrick Strough

-Vincy Premier T10 League 2020 Salt Pond Breakers Probable XI vs La Soufriere Hikers: Seon Sween, Sunil Ambris, Rickford Walker, Christoy John, Kadir Nedd, Jeremy Layne, Urnel Thomas, Javid Harry, Delorn Johnson, Wesrick Strough, Benninton Stapleton
+Vincy Premier T10 League 2020 Salt Pond Breakers Probable XI vs La Soufriere Hikers: Sunil Ambris, Rickford Walker, Donwell Hector, Delorn Johnson, Seon Sween, Urnel Thomas, Benniton Stapleton, Kadir Nedd, Jeremy Layne, Javid Harry, Wesrick Strough

-Vincy Premier T10 League 2020 La Soufriere Hikers Probable XI vs Salt Pond Breakers: Tilran Harry, Desron Maloney, Rawdon Bentick, Salvan Brown, Dillon Douglas, Dean Browne, Rayan Williams, Jeremy Haywood, Othneil Lewis, Kimson Dalzell, Kenson Dalzell
+Vincy Premier T10 League 2020 La Soufriere Hikers Probable XI vs Salt Pond Breakers: Desron Maloney, Salvan Browne, Dillon Douglas, Othneil Lewis, Tilran Harry, Casmus Hackshaw, Rawdon Bentick, Dean Browne, Rayan Williams, Jeremy Haywood, Kenson Delzell.

 Live Score, News & WC 2019 Updates